gingzaindy9999-a11y/GrandMasterAngel/README.md

 - Technology solves real problems
 - Security is not optional
 - Scalability is designed, not added
-- Long-term value over short-term hype
+- Long-term value beats short-term hype

 ---